 <cache id="myreplicatedcache" load-balance="True" enable-client-logs="False" log-level="error"> <server name="18.104.22.168"/> </cache>

 - Once the changes are made, start the cache and restart the NCache service.

 Logging in the NCache Java client can be controlled by setting the

 enableNCLogs property before initializing the cache.

-Log file is generated in the application home directory.
-The above property will enable logging of all INFO messages.
+The log file is generated in the application home directory.
+The above property will enable the logging of all INFO messages.
 It will also enable logging of SEVERE and WARNING messages.

 The Level class (

 Java.util.logging) defines a set of standard logging levels that can be used to control logging output.
 The logging Level objects are ordered and are specified by ordered integers.
 Enabling logging at a given level also enables logging at all higher levels.
 Clients should use the predefined Level constants such as